SHOW-UNAN(祥雲庵)

 5. Punctuality

-Arrive with enough time to spare before the gathering begins.
 Being late is considered highly disrespectful.

 6. Mobile Phones